Best daily deals

 Sony’s 2022 flagship is another decent iPhone 14 series alternative, especially if you were considering the feature-packed Pro phones.
 The Xperia 1 IV offers up some noteworthy features of its own, like a 4K/120Hz OLED screen, a 3.5mm port, a 5,000mAh battery, an IP65/68 design, and wireless charging.

 Perhaps the most interesting thing about the phone is that it carries a proper variable telephoto camera.
-This 12MP shooter is capable of natively shooting at any factor between ~3.5x and 5.2x.
-Otherwise, you’ve also got a 12MP primary camera and a 12MP ultrawide shooter.
-Toss in features like 4K/120fps slow-mo across all three cameras, pro camera and video apps, and great autofocus, and you’ve got a great device for photography enthusiasts.
+This 12MP shooter can natively shoot at any factor between ~3.5x and 5.2x.
+Otherwise, you also have a 12MP primary camera and a 12MP ultrawide shooter.
+Toss in features like 4K/120fps slow-mo across all three cameras, pro camera and video apps, and great autofocus, and you’ve got an excellent device for photography enthusiasts.

 Sony Xperia 1 IVSony Xperia 1 IV